-JIM WEDEKING is an environmental litigator, representing large companies and industry trade associations in trial and appellate courts, as well as before administrative agencies.
-His experience includes the defense of criminal and civil enforcement actions, toxic tort defense, permit appeals, rulemaking challenges, and complex civil litigation.
-A key aspect of Mr. Wedeking’s practice includes developing an involved understanding of how a client’s facilities function, given the complex scientific and technical issues that are typically the subject of litigation.
-These clients have included large companies in the oil and gas, electric power, chemical manufacturing, mining, and agricultural industries.
+JIM WEDEKING is an environmental litigator, representing large companies in the defense of criminal and civil enforcement actions, toxic tort defense and complex civil litigation.
+Jim’s toxic tort work has included defending claims of product defects, failure to warn, public and private nuisance and trespass.
+A key aspect of Jim’s practice includes developing an involved understanding of how a client’s facilities function, given the complex scientific and technical issues that are typically the subject of litigation.
+These clients have included large companies in the oil and gas, electric power, chemical manufacturing, mining and agricultural industries.

 - Former Chair, Constitutional Law Committee, American Bar Association, Section on Environment, Energy and Resources

 - Member, Defense Research Institute, Toxic Torts & Environmental Law Committee

 Jim is a part of the Sidley Environmental team that is representing non-government organizations (NGOs) in challenges to West Virginia National Pollution Discharge Elimination System (NPDES) and surface mining permits for a proposed shale mine as amicus in litigation in Maryland over public access to the Potomac River, and a challenge to a federal institution’s NPDES permit for a discharge into the Potomac.
 Jim, with Davie Buente recently brought a Clean Water Act citizen’s enforcement suit in Maryland over sewage pollution which was successfully settled.
 For their work Jim and David received the Potomac River Protection Award for 2016 by The Potomac Riverkeeper.